rbuerki/projects-ml/README.md

 - **uplift_modelling_imbalanced_starbucks:** uplift modelling project dealing with very imbalanced target classes.
 The main point was to experiment with the `imblearn` package and to create a pipeline that oversamples the minority target class with SMOTENC.

+- **web_FastAPI_deployment:** Mini-Project to introduce myself to the FastAPI library.
+We train a super simple Random Forest Classifier and build a REST API that exposes the predictions for new observations based on that model.